HenniePeters/SolarDirectionClass/README.md

 involved with the conversion from VBA to C++.
 I will appreciate a donation on my patreon page:
 https://www.patreon.com/hennep

 An example of how to use this class can be found in the main function at the end of main.cpp

+Modification, 2025-09-19:
+An axtra function was added to the class to determine whether the sun is up or down on a given date/time.
+I needed this to switch off a battery charger and to switch on an inverter during the night.

 Good luck,
 Hennie Peters
 Zevenaar, Netherlands